-10 disruptive trends in wealth management in 2018
+10 of the most disruptive trends in wealth management

-Will 2018 bring a collective embrace of the holistic financial planning model?
+Will the coming months bring a collective embrace of the holistic financial planning model?
 How will heightened scrutiny from regulators weigh on fees and the delivery of retirement advice?
 What about robos and artificial intelligence?

 "Redefining the business model is a wide-ranging undertaking," Alois Pirker, a research director with Aite Group, said during a recent online presentation.
 "And I do think that 2018 is probably a pivotal year in this undertaking."